Working from Home

 - Does the home worker have a suitable workspace

 - Can the homeworker work free from distractions

 - Performance of systems and seamless integration of data and telecoms

 - Essential to minimise distractions while working from home

-- Homeworking needs planing before the emergency strikes
+- Homeworking needs planning before the emergency strikes

-Every year when the weather gets bad, or there is a tube strike, we get calls asking to set up remote working for a user who needs it today.
-Although we can usually set up something in a hurry, it is much better to plan in advance.
-A well-implemented and secure home working solution requires firewall configuration, a virtual private network configuration, and setting up the workers computer.
-If the user is planning to use their personal computer, it essential to make sure it is secure.
+Every year when the weather gets bad, or there is a tube or rail strike, we get calls asking to set up remote working for a user who needs it today.
+Although we can usually set up something quickly, it is much better to plan in advance.
+A well-implemented and secure home working solution requires firewall configuration, a virtual private network configuration, and setting up the worker’s computer.
+If the user plans to use their personal computer, it is essential to ensure it is secure.
 This means ensuring it has good quality anti-virus and that Windows or Mac updates are current.
 Securing the machine with a login and password ensures other people can’t access company data.

 Coronavirus (COVID-19) planning

-As the number of infected people in the UK continues to increase now is the time to plan to minimise the impact on your business.
 Businesses don’t want to pay people who are not sick, and the staff don’t want to stay at home without pay.
-If there is a significant outbreak, then businesses will have to close down, causing loss of business and enormous cost.
+If there is a significant outbreak, businesses will have to close down, causing a loss of business and enormous costs.

-Many people can work from home if they have the systems to do so.
-Even staff who rely on their desk telephone like receptionists can work from home with modern telephone systems.
+Many people can work from home if they have the systems.
+Even staff who rely on their desk telephone, like receptionists, can work from home with modern telephone systems.